lunamoon03/AVC-project/README.md

 # Quadrant 2 solver
 From Quadrant 2

 This function should Using the move forward function and the centering function to navigate through quadrant 1 and quadrant 2.
-It should also frequently call Quadrant 3 detector to determine if it has change quadrants.
+It should also frequently call Quadrant change detector to determine if it has change quadrants.
 # Branching path detection
 From [Quadrant 3](#_quadrant_3)